FelisDiligens/joplin-revisions-cleanup/README.md

 > **IMPORTANT**: Please always make a backup of your files before running random scripts you download from the internet!

-Now run the python script.
-Make sure that you have installed Python 3!
+Now close Joplin and run the python script.
+Make sure that you have installed [Python 3](https://www.microsoft.com/store/productId/9PJPW5LDXLZ5)!
 ```ps
 python.exe ".\revisions-cleanup.py"
 ```